 Event: Information Sessions for Disabled Students

-Disability Transition Officers at The University of Sheffield are able to deliver free information sessions and activities for your students about the support available for disabled students at university, to encourage more disabled young people to consider progression to higher education (any higher education institution, not just those considering the University of Sheffield).
+The Disability Transitions Officer at The University of Sheffield is able to deliver free information sessions and activities for your students about the support available for disabled students at university.
+This is to encourage more disabled young people to consider progression to higher education (any higher education institution, not just those considering the University of Sheffield).

-Students with a disability or condition that has an impact on their ability to study are likely to be eligible for support at university but are often unaware of this when applying.
-They can provide help to raise the aspirations of disabled learners who might be thinking of applying by providing information on the support available and how to go about setting this up.
+Students with a long-term impairment or condition that has an impact on their studies are likely to be eligible for academic support and adjustments at university but are often unaware of this when applying.
+These events can provide help to raise the aspirations of disabled learners who might be thinking of applying to university by providing information on the support available and how to go about setting this up.

 This includes students who:

-- have a specific learning difficulty such as dyslexia, dyspraxia or ADHD
+• have a specific learning difficulty (SpLD)/learning difference like dyslexia or dyspraxia

-- have a mental health condition such as depression or an anxiety disorder
+• have a mental health condition like depression or an anxiety disorder

-- have a long standing illness or health condition such as asthma, epilepsy or chronic fatigue syndrome
+• have a long standing illness or health condition like epilepsy or chronic fatigue syndrome

 How are sessions delivered?

-- A talk, in your school or held virtually, from university staff and current students about university support they also welcome parent/carer attendance)
+• A talk, in your school or held virtually, from university staff and current students about university support.
+We also welcome parent/carer/supporter attendance

-- On campus activities e.g. a campus tour, taster lecture, activities and talks delivered by current university students about their experiences of being a supported student
+• On campus activities e.g. a campus tour, taster lecture, activities and talks delivered by current university students about their experiences of accessing academic support

-- Staff training about the support available for disabled students in higher education
+• Staff training, CPD events about the support available for disabled students in higher education

-- Or, a session tailored to the needs of your school
+• Or, a session tailored to the needs of your school and students

-To book a session with them or if would like to find out more, please contact firstname.lastname@example.org.
+To book a session if would like to find out more, please contact email@example.com.